-1. Earth
+1. Eartn

+a.
+General description of the site:

-(circle one): Flat rolling, hilly, steep slopes, mountainous, other
+(circle one): (Flat) rolling, hilly, steep slopes, mountainous, other

+· , ,

 - b.
-What is the steepest slope on the site (approximate percent slope)?
-The site is mostly flat.
-There is a minor portion of the site with slopes 0-3%. - c.
+What is the steepest slope on the site (approximate percent slope)? - Approximately a 4% slope.

+F---1

+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

-Lacamas Silt Loam
+Lacamas Silt Loam Scamman Silty Clay Loam d.

-- d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.

-No. - e.
+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

-5100 cy of fill will be required for this project.
-3900 cy will be distributed from cut on this site, and the remainder will be brought in from an outside source. f.
+895.65 Cut and 802.73 Fill

+- f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. - t.
-Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe Erosion is possible and will be controlled using certified methods.

-g.
+If so, generally describe.
+Erosion affecting surrounding properties is unlikely.
+Appropriate TESC measures will be in place. prior to construction start.
+Once site is stabilized erosion is highly unlikely. - g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

-Approx 85% will be impervious.
+Approximately 75% of the site will be covered with impervious surfaces after project construction.